mikefulb/alpacadsc/docs/source/design.rst

 ======================== === === =====================================================
 Name                     GET SET Notes
 ======================== === === =====================================================
-alignmentmode            YES NO  Returns ALPCA_ALIGNMENT_ALTAZ altitude                 YES NO  Need to implement SET aperturearea             YES NO  Need to implement SET aperturediameter         YES NO  Need to implement SET
+alignmentmode            YES NO  Returns ALPACA_ALIGNMENT_ALTAZ altitude                 YES NO  Need to implement SET aperturearea             YES NO  Need to implement SET aperturediameter         YES NO  Need to implement SET